Hertzole/HertzVox-2/README.md

 This project is the "successor" to my previous voxel engine that got a bit inefficient and hard to work with.

 **What about [Voxelmetric](https://github.com/Hertzole/Voxelmetric)?**
 This project focuses much more on usability and performance and I've spent a lot of time making sure usability is as easy as possible and keeping performance up.
-Voxelmetric is also quite easy to use and has a lot of performance with the amount of features it provides, but it is a bit harder *for me* to work with.
+Voxelmetric is also quite easy to use and has a lot of performance with the number of features it provides, but it is a bit harder *for me* to work with.
 So I decided to roll my own solution.
-Voxelmetric on the other hand supports more block types and actual threading.
+Voxelmetric, on the other hand, supports more block types and actual threading.

+## License
+The project is licensed under MIT.
+Basically, do whatever you want but I'm not liable for anything.